 What is Lutheran Young Adult Corps?

 Lutheran Young Adult Corps participants are Lutherans aged 18-26 who have been selected to serve in communities where their talents and services are greatly needed.
 Lutheran Young Adult Corps participants are trained to live and serve in community, spreading the Gospel of Jesus Christ through acts of mercy.
-Participants experience full-time work in local organizations and LCMS congregations to gain valuable experience while helping provide care to underserved communities.
+Participants experience full-time work in LCMS congregations, campus ministry, and community organizations to gain valuable experience while helping provide care to underserved communities.

 Do I get paid for my service with Lutheran Young Adult Corps?

 Yes.
 Participants receive a modest living stipend that covers food, travel and basic personal needs.
 The stipend amount is dependent on the placement location.
 The stipend is not elaborate; however, it should be adequate to cover basic needs during the time of service while learning to live simply.
 Housing is provided.
 Participants share the cost of food, transportation and fun with each other.

 Where will I live?

 Right now we plan to have four locations in 2017: St. Louis, Philadelphia, New Orleans, and Boston.
 Lutheran Young Adult Corps participants live together in a house with a shared living area and bathrooms.
 There are separate bedroom areas for boys and girls, and participants will most likely share a bedroom.

 Housing is set up very specifically to help foster a supportive, faith-filled community and help everyone to embrace simple living.
 Participants will work together to purchase groceries and items for the house as well as arrange transportation.

 How long are the assignments, and are they full-time?